Jaseci-Labs/jaseci/examples/CanoniCAI/CCAI_codelab.md

 > **Warning**
 >
-> `save_model` works with both relative and absolute model path.
-When a relative model path is specified, it will save the model at the location relative to **the installation of jaseci_kit**, which will likely be in your installed python package directories and vary depending on your OS and configuration.
-When an absolute model path is provided, it will save the model at the absolute path.
-Use this flexibility for your convenience.
-For example, you can save model with a simple model name during development just to quickly checkpoint but if you happen to reinstall or upgrade `jaseci_kit`, your models will be **lost**.
-So once the model is finalized, save it to an absolute path to somewhere else on your system so that it is easy to find and manage.
+> `save_model` works with relative path.
+When a relative model path is specified, it will save the model at the location relative to **location of where you run jsctl**.
+Note that until the model is saved, the trained weights will stay in memory, which means that it will not persisit between `jsctl` session.
+So once you have a trained model you like, make sure to save them so you can load them back in the next jsctl session.

 ## Integrate the Intent Classifier
 Now let's update our walker to use the trained intent classifier.